super-resolution/Locan/docs/source/user_interface.rst

 User Interface
 ==========================

-Surepy is mostly designed to work without a graphical user interface (gui).
+Locan is mostly designed to work without a graphical user interface (gui).
 However, a few methods make use of a gui or interact with third party libraries that provide a gui.

 Various libraries make use of `qt` as a gui backend if it is installed together with appropriate python bindings.
 Different python bindings exist to interact with `qt` including `pyside2` and `pyqt5`.

-Surepy by itself defaults to using `pyside2`.
+Locan by itself defaults to using `pyside2`.

-However, `matplotlib`, `napari` and `surepy` take different defaults if both `pyqt5` and `pyside2` are installed in the same python environment.
+However, `matplotlib`, `napari` and `locan` take different defaults if both `pyqt5` and `pyside2` are installed in the same python environment.
 If different bindings are used at import time a RunTime Error will arise.

 To force all libraries to use the same binding you must set the python environment variable `QT_API` before importing